Koraytkn/Cine-Movie-DB/README.md

 # Cine-Movie-DB

 This project aims to develop a database application for a movie ticket booking and rating system.
-Design analysis, ER diagram, explanation of handled constraints and implementation can be found in Report.
+Design analysis, ER diagram, explanation of handled constraints, and implementation can be found in the Report.

 # Steps to deploy the application: